Finite group actions on Kervaire manifolds: The proof of Theorem A

-of framed diffeomorphism classes of $2k$-connected closed smooth framed $(4k+2)$-manifolds with Kervaire invariant one and Euler characteristic zero.
-By a result of Freedman (see the proof of \cite[Theorem 1]{freedman1976}), if $(\NN_0, f_0)$ and $(\NN_1, f_1)$ in $\MMK$ are framed cobordant, and $k >0$, then they are framed diffeomorphic.
-Hence the elements of $\MMK$ are in bijection with their framed cobordism classes in $\theta_{j+1}$ (see \cite[Theorem 6.6 and \S 8]{kervaire-milnor1} for surjectivity).
-The surface case ($k=0$) is left to the reader.
+of framed diffeomorphism classes of $2k$-connected closed smooth framed $(4k{+}2)$-manifolds with Kervaire invariant one and Euler characteristic zero.
+A result of Freedman \cite{freedman1976} and its proof), leads to the following classification result for $\MMK$.